 The implementation process must enable staff to plan and manage the capacity and resources required to package, build, test, and deploy a release into production and establish the service(s) and support structure.

-A formal transition process (GNSO Policy Team to GDD, GDD implementation, and GDD to Compliance checklists) should be defined, documented, and approved for use by project sponsors as each new CPIF project is executed.
+ICANN staff will define a formal transition process (GNSO Policy Team to GDD, GDD implementation, and GDD to Compliance checklists) for use by project sponsors as each new CPIF project is executed.

 Policy implementation activities should follow a life cycle according to standardized implementation phases or windows.
 To support contracted parties’ implementation efforts, the policy implementation activities should be coordinated as much as possible according to deployment cycles and implementation deadlines, taking into account factors such as other related activities or events with conflicting or simultaneous timelines.